HIGHLIGHTS-Tennis-US Open day seven | Sports-Games

 Sixth seed Coco Gauff ended the run of former world number one and two-time U.S. Open finalist Caroline Wozniacki 6-3 3-6 6-1.
 The American will face the winner of the match between Jelena Ostapenko and Iga Swiatek in the quarter-finals.
 "Caroline (Wozniacki) is back and it looks like she never left, the level that she played today is amazing and she's being an inspiration for me.
 I remember when I saw her win the Australian Open, to play with her is an honour," Gauff said.

-1929 CIRSTEA KNOCKS OUT BENCIC Romanian Sorana Cirstea upset Olympic champion and Swiss 15th seed Belinda Bencic 6-3 6-3 to advance to the quarter-finals, where she will face Czech 10th seed Karolina Muchova.

-"It's incredible, I always dreamed of being here, it's been many years where I have worked hard but wasn't rewarded, but in the end, if you keep working it pays off," Cirstea said.
-READ MORE

-Cirstea beats Bencic to reach first Grand Slam quarters in 14 years Shelton
+READ MORE Cirstea beats Bencic to reach first Grand Slam quarters in 14 years

-first through to quarters as action heats up at U.S. Open Alcaraz passes test while Medvedev works U.S. Open graveyard shift
+Shelton first through to quarters as action heats up at U.S. Open

-Gauff, Wozniacki ready for clash of generations at US Open U.S. Open order of play on Sunday

-Alcaraz holds off Evans to reach U.S. Open fourth round Sabalenka flattens France's Burel to reach U.S. Open fourth round

 1902 SHELTON KNOCKS PAUL OUT Ben Shelton beat 14th seed Tommy Paul 6-4 6-3 4-6 6-4 in an all-American clash at Arthur Ashe Stadium, sending the 20-year-old into the quarter-finals.